-Baratza Grinders swept the coffee word by storm when they were founded in 1999 and offered reasonably priced but high quality coffee grinders.
+Baratza Grinders swept the coffee world by storm when the company was founded in 1999, offering reasonably priced, high quality coffee grinders.

-They offer an array of coffee grinders from the $129 Encore model to the top of the line $899 commercial quality Forte.
+They offer an array of coffee grinders from the more budget-friendly Encore model to the top of the line commercial-quality Forte.
 However, this wide selection may lead to confusion as to which Baratza Grinder is best for your needs.

-The most important thing to consider when purchasing any grinder is to decide what kind of brewing method(s) that you will be using now and in the future.
+The most important thing to consider when purchasing any grinder is to decide what kind of brewing method(s) you will be using, now and in the future.

 Do you just want better coffee?

-Will you stick with simple brewing systems such as automatic drip such as the Behmor Brazen, pour overs such as Chemex, or french presses such as the Espro Press?
+Will you stick with simple brewing systems, like an automatic drip machines such as the Behmor Brazen Plus, pour overs such as Chemex, or French presses like the Espro Press?

-Sometimes you do get what you pay for and in the coffee world this definitely holds true.
-The better (and generally more expensive) the equipment the easier it is to dial in great espresso shots or even influence the nuances of you pour overs.
+Sometimes you do get what you pay for, and in the coffee world this definitely holds true.
+The better (and generally more expensive) the equipment, the easier it is to dial in great espresso shots, or even influence the nuances of your pour overs.

-Without further ado, we’ll delve into all the Baratza Coffee Grinder models and discuss their pros and cons, capabilities, and most importantly “best suited for” categories and give you our recommendations for the best use for each model.
+Without further ado, we’ll delve into all the Baratza Coffee Grinder models and discuss their pros and cons, capabilities, and most importantly, “best suited for” categories, giving you our recommendations for the best use for each model.

-Baratza Grinders fall into two categories – those with conical burrs and those with flat burrs.
-Which type of burr is better has consumed many thousands of posts on the various internet forums so we’ll leave those arguments where they are best debated.
+Baratza Grinders fall into two categories – those with conical burrs, and those with flat burrs.
+Determining which type of burr is better has consumed many thousands of posts on various internet forums, so we’ll leave those arguments where they are best debated.

 Conical Burr Grinders

-Baratza’s conical grinders includes the Encore, Virtuoso, and the Preciso with all three having 40mm conical burrs made in Liechtenstein that are good for around 500 lbs of coffee grinding before needing replacing (an easy no tool need task).
+Baratza’s conical grinders include the Encore, Virtuoso, and Preciso, with all three having 40 mm. conical burrs made in Liechtenstein that are good for around 500 lbs. of coffee grinding before needing replacement (an easy task with no tools required).

-The three primarily differ in motor power, the construction of the case, and the adjustability to be able to “dial in” a grind and additional timing features.
-The Virtuoso and Preciso also have better burr sets then the encore (closer tolerances).
+The three primarily differ in motor power, the construction of the case, adjustability to be able to “dial in” a grind, and additional timing features.
+The Virtuoso and Preciso also have better burr sets than the encore with closer tolerances.

-All three of these Baratza grinders feature new 160 watt DC motors that are low revving compared to AC motors used in older models and rotate the burrs at 450 rps resulting in less heat transfer to the beans and the grinds.
+All three of these Baratza grinders feature new 160 watt DC motors that are low revving (compared to AC motors used in older models) and they rotate the burrs at 450 rps, resulting in less heat transfer to the beans and the grinds.

-Baratza’s entry level conical burr grinder is the $129 Encore.
-Boasting 40 settings, it has the ability to grind a coarse French press grind up to a fine espresso fine grind; the settings are adjustable by turning the hopper.
+The Encore is Baratza’s entry-level conical burr grinder.
+Boasting 40 settings, it has the ability to grind anything from a coarse French press grind to a fine espresso grind.
+The settings are adjustable by turning the hopper.

-The only timing control that this model possesses is an intermittent pulse button on the front of the machine and an on/off knob on the side.
+The only timing controls that this model possesses are an intermittent pulse button on the front of the machine, and an on/off knob on the side.

-The slowest of the conical burr grinders, the Encore is able to grind about 1 gram per second which translates up to two minutes of grinding time for a 12 cup automatic drip pot.
-The Encore has no portafilter holder for espresso.
+The slowest of the conical burr grinders, the Encore is able to grind about 1 gram per second, which translates up to two minutes of grinding time for a 12 cup automatic drip pot.
+The Encore does not have a portafilter holder for espresso.

 Recommended For: Those who brew small automatic drip or pour over pots, use a single serve system (such as refillable Keurig capsules), use small French presses, or are on a low budget.

-A step up from the Encore is the $229 Virtuoso.
-A cast zinc upper casing and base add both structural strength and greatly enhance the beauty over the plasticy Encore.
+A step up from the Encore is the Virtuoso, in terms of materials, design, and price point.
+A cast zinc upper casing and base adds structural strength and greatly enhances the beauty over the plastic-y Encore.

 This Baratza grinder also gives a more consistent grind at both ends of the spectrum.
-It has a more powerful motor and is able to grind around 2 grams per second or double the speed of the Encore.
+It has a more powerful motor and is able to grind around 2 grams per second, double the speed of the Encore.

-The Virtuoso also offers timing options; beside the intermittent pulse button, this grinder also has a 60 second time switch and can be set in increments for grinding by the dose (useful when grinding for all brewing methods but almost necessary for espresso).
+The Virtuoso also offers timing options.
+Besides the intermittent pulse button, this grinder has a 60-second time switch and can be set in increments for grinding by the dose (useful when grinding for all brewing methods but almost necessary for espresso).

-The Virtuoso is our most highly recommended machine for new coffee connoisseurs and unless bitten deep by the espresso bug, will be the best all-around grinder for the average household.
+The Virtuoso is our most highly recommended machine for new coffee connoisseurs, and unless bitten deep by the espresso bug, is the best all-around grinder for the average household.

-The Preciso is our number one recommendation for those looking to get into home espresso with a limited budget (and is excels at other brewing methods as well).
+The Preciso is our number one recommendation for those looking to get into home espresso with a limited budget (and it excels at other brewing methods as well).

-At $299, the Preciso brings much needed extra steps via a micro adjustment that allows users to find a grind setting in between the 40 macro steps.
+In the mid- to higher range in terms of price, the Preciso brings much-needed extra steps via a micro adjustment, which allows users to find a grind setting in between the 40 macro steps.

-These extra steps are crucial to allowing the home barista to dial in their espresso shots; where the Encore and Virtuoso may have only 2 or 3 of the 40 steps at the finest grind level required, the Preciso expands this to six or seven settings which is crucial to getting espresso shots “just right.”
+These extra steps are crucial to allowing the home barista to dial in their espresso shots.
+Where the Encore and Virtuoso may have only 2 or 3 of the 40 steps at the finest grind level required, the Preciso expands this to 6 or 7 settings, which is crucial to getting espresso shots “just right.”

-Different beans and different roasts require small adjustments to their grind levels and this is really the cheapest and decent quality Baratza grinder that allows for these adjustments.
+Different beans and different roasts require small adjustments to their grind levels, and this is really the cheapest decent quality Baratza grinder that allows for these adjustments.

-Recommended For: Those who are just getting into home espresso and want decent quality grinder that is adjustable enough to be dialed in for espresso shots and that doesn’t “break the bank” in terms of costs.
+Recommended For: Those who are just getting into home espresso and want a decent quality grinder that is adjustable enough to be dialed in for espresso shots, and that doesn’t “break the bank” in terms of cost.

 Flat Burr Ceramic Grinders

 The flat burr lineup includes the Vario, Vario W, and the Forte.
-All three have 54mm flat swiss made ceramic burrs that are long lasting with the estimated life being around 750lbs of coffee before replacement (again no tools required and easy) is needed.
+All three have 54 mm. flat Swiss-made ceramic burrs that are long lasting, with the estimated life being around 750 lbs. of coffee before replacement is needed (again, no tools required and the replacement is easy).

-The three vary on how they dose coffee and while the Vario models are good up to light restaurant use, the Forte is designed for heavier commercial work.
+The three vary on how they dose coffee, and while the Vario models are good for anything up to light restaurant use, the Forte is designed for heavier commercial work.

-The Vario at $449 provides a great step up from the Preciso.
-The digital front panel is capable of saving three presets that digital control dosing timing and the machine feature easy to read and adjust macro and micro control levelers.
+A bit more expensive, the Vario provides a great step up from the Preciso.
+The digital front panel is capable of saving three presets with digital control dosing timing, and the machine features macro and micro control levelers that are easy to read and adjust.

 The adjustment levers are connected to milled metal camshafts.
-As a lever is moved, a lobe on the camshaft presses against the bottom of the lower burr resulting a small gap occurring between the lower burr and fixed upper burr.
+As a lever is moved, a lobe on the camshaft presses against the bottom of the lower burr, resulting in a small gap between the lower burr and fixed upper burr.